matthiasn/BirdWatch/Clojure-Websockets/README.md

 Once the steps described above are completed, usage is easy.
 You can start up the both applications in their respective directories like this:

     lein run

+The command above will have the MainApp application listen on **[localhost:8888](http://localhost:8888)**.
+You can alternatively specify a different port or IP address to listen through environment variables, like so:

+    PORT=9999 HOST=192.1.1.100 lein run

 ## License
 Copyright © 2014 **[Matthias Nehlsen](http://www.matthiasnehlsen.com)**.
 Distributed under the **GNU GENERAL PUBLIC LICENSE**, Version 3.
 See separate LICENSE file.